Doctorate of Information Assurance

 IA8031: Cybersecurity Insurance

-A8190: Forensic Evaluation and Incident Response Management
+IA8190: Forensic Evaluation and Incident Response Management

-RM9150: Feasibility Problem Driven Research
+RM9150: Feasibility Problem-Driven Research

 RM9200: Designing Solutions to Information Security Problems